Unboxed-Software/solana-course/content/vrf.md

 objectives:
 - Explain the limitations of generating random numbers on-chain
 - Explain how Verifiable Randomness works
-- Use Switchboard's VRF oracle queue to generate and consume randomness from an on-chain program
+- Use Switchboard's VRF oracle queue to generate and consume randomness from an onchain program
 ---

 # Summary

 - Attempts at generating randomness within your program are likely to be guessable by users given there's no true randomness on-chain.
-- Verifiable Random Functions (VRFs) give developers the opportunity to incorporate securely generated random numbers in their on-chain programs.
+- Verifiable Random Functions (VRFs) give developers the opportunity to incorporate securely generated random numbers in their onchain programs.
 - A VRF is a public-key pseudorandom function that provides proofs that its outputs were calculated correctly.
 - Switchboard offers a developer-friendly VRF for the Solana ecosystem.